swissiety/LspLexer4Pygments/README.md

 | wget -q -O jimplelsp.jar -
 ```

-set config for Pygments in mkdocs.yml (adapt "name: jimple" (1), "filetype: jimple" and the lspcommand accordingly; it has to refer to "lang: lsp"):
+set config for Pygments in your mkdocs.yml (adapt "name: jimple" (1), "filetype: jimple" and the lspcommand accordingly; "lang:" needs to be lspserver):
 ```
 markdown_extensions:
   - pymdownx.highlight: